lbezerril/posix-guidelines/README.md

 ### Variables and Constants
 * Constants should be declared at the beginning of a script or function.
 * Do not use `local` on variables within functions that will be sourced (subshell)
 * Avoid `local`, use only if necessary.
 Remember that `local` is not part of the POSIX standard, although most POSIX-compliant shell support it.
-One suggestion is to implement and use the "scope function", as suggested by "user7620483" found in [https://stackoverflow.com/questions/18597697/posix-compliant-way-to-scope-variables-to-a-function-in-a-shell-script#answer-42452641](https://stackoverflow.com/questions/18597697/posix-compliant-way-to-scope-variables-to-a-function-in-a-shell-script#answer-42452641).
+One suggestion is to implement and use the "scope function", as suggested by "user7620483" found [here](https://stackoverflow.com/questions/18597697/posix-compliant-way-to-scope-variables-to-a-function-in-a-shell-script#answer-42452641).
 However, this may not work if there are readonly variables.
 So it's up to you to decide!

 ### Comments
 * Functions should contain clear comments about your goal.
 A description of the expected arguments, as well as the stdin if applicable, should also be commented on.
 Examples: